allysonpark/allysonpark.github.io/projects.md

 ![inTune Preview](images/inTuneOverview.png)

 ## IBM Summer Research Project: Autofocusing a Digital Holographic Microscope
-Details of this project, including code, are confidential.
+As an intern at IBM, I researched mechanisms for autofocusing a digital holographic microscope.
+The paper is available as a part of the [SPIE Digital Library](https://www.spiedigitallibrary.org/conference-proceedings-of-spie/11710/2582798/Evaluating-autofocusing-metrics-for-plankton-holographic-microscope-image-reconstruction/10.1117/12.2582798.short).

 Basic ideas to power this project include: image/video processing and manipulation, supervised machine learning, building command line applications, and building and working with large datasets.

 | Unfocused/Raw Images Collected From Holographic Microscope | Auto-focused Image Using Algorithm Developed Over Summer |
 |------------------------------------------------------------|----------------------------------------------------------|